AshFoster/foodie-favourites/README.md

   ![Restaurants List](assets/readme-images/restaurant-list.JPG)

   - The restaurants list displays all of the current restaurant posts.
-  - It is paginated to show 3 restaurants per page, with buttons at the bottom which take the user to the next or previous page where necessary.
+  - It is paginated to show 3 restaurants per page, with pagination buttons for each page at the bottom which take the user to the relevant page when clicked.
+  - The pagination buttons are currently displayed nicely on all devices.
+Though, when the number of restaurant pages increase to more than 7 or 8 they will not display as nicely on smaller screens.
+This will need to be rectified when that happens.
+The number of restaurants per page could be increased, or the way in which the pagination is displayed could be changed.
+For now though, it's fine.
   - Each restaurant post shows the name, author, cuisine, location, number of times favourited, and the author's personal rating (from 1 to 5) of the restaurant.
   - There is a search bar above the restaurant posts which allows the user to search for restaurants with titles that contains their search criteria.
   - If the user is logged in, there is an 'Add Restaurant' button above the Restaurants List section which takes the user to the add restaurant page.